reachme1212/final_project/README.md

 **Data Source:**

-We have downloaded all relevant data from the below pages.
+We have downloaded all relevant data from the below pages in a csv format.

 https://www.bls.gov